FAQ'S (Frequently Asked Questions)

 The orchestrator's role is a bit different.
 The orchestrator is concerned with color and texture.
 Technically, an orchestrator would not do any re-writing of the musical material except to add pads or an occasional countermelody and fill, or to change a figure which is suited to one musical instrument or group and re-think it so that it is better suited to the current instrumental configuration (a keyboard figure scored for orchestra, for example).

+An example of a purely orchestrational task (that is, no arranging involved) would be to take a piece originally scored for 30 instruments and orchestrate it for 20, trying to make it sound as much like the original as possible.
 In the real world, however, an orchestrator is almost always an arranger as well.
 He is always ready, willing and able to dig in and re-write, add, or change the material as needed to make the music a commercial and artistic success.

 I don't understand why they need an orchestrator for a revival of a Broadway show.
 Wasn't it orchestrated once already?